Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 Wellness and self-care tips

-• Keep hydrated and snack on light, energizing foods.
+• Keep hydrated and snack regularly.
 Soaking can dehydrate you.

 • Visit early mornings or late afternoons to avoid busy times.

-• Use local herbs or traditional infusions to boost your wellness routine.
+• Use local herbs or traditional infusions to boost your wellness routine…after all, who doesn’t love a little pampering?

 Cultural etiquette and respect